top of page

 In this course, students move through the entire Bible during a four-year cycle.
 This class focuses on the people, events, and chronology of the Bible.
 Biblical study is enriched by an understanding of the history of the time.
 Special emphasis is placed on the memorization of key dates, people, facts, and Bible verses.
 In addition, older Grammar students will be introduced to basic theology and how to identify theological themes.

-Using an integrated approach, students learn grammar, spelling, composition, penmanship, and editing by engaging them in quality literature selections
+Using an integrated approach, students learn grammar, spelling, composition, penmanship, and editing by engaging them in quality literature selections.
+By students seeing the concepts in actual texts, they gain a deeper understanding of the skills and their retention is strengthened.

 Science